Paris Hilton's My New BFF: United Kingdom

 The British version of the series, Paris Hilton's British Best Friend, premiered on January 29, 2009, on ITV2, and consisted of 8 episodes.
 Hilton shot the majority of the series in London, with portions of the first and last episodes shot in the U.S. Twelve women and one man competed in challenges in an attempt to become Paris' British Best Friend.

 United Arab Emirates

 Paris Hilton's Dubai BFF was the series' second and last international version.
-It follows Hilton as she puts a group of twenty-three young women from all throughout the world, but currently living in Dubai, through a series of tests to see who would best complement her lifestyle.
+It follows Hilton as she puts a group of twenty-four young women from all throughout the world, but currently living in Dubai, through a series of tests to see who would best complement her lifestyle.
 This is the first format of the series not to include any male contestants.
 After a number of delays, the 9-episode series aired on several MTV networks globally in 2011.